dccarter/cstar/docs/docs.md

 ### External Function Declaration

 * Prefixed with the `extern` keyword.
-* Extern functions do not have body since they are expected to be declared somewhere else ( likely in a c source file or librarty)
+* Extern functions do not have body since they are expected to be declared somewhere else (likely in a c source file or library)
 * The function will need to be provided at link time, this can be as simply as linking against a library that provides one or authoring one on `c`.